Region-Beta Paradox: Why Feeling “Okay” Can Hold You Back

 What is the Region-Beta Paradox?

 The Region-Beta Paradox is a fascinating concept that explains why we often stay stuck in mildly uncomfortable situations longer than we should.
 The paradox suggests that people are more likely to endure situations that are “bearable” than ones that are outright painful.
-Why?
-Because discomfort strong enough to push us to act can actually be a blessing in disguise—it forces us to seek change.
+And this is because discomfort strong enough to push us to act can actually be a blessing in disguise.

 Taking the Pebble Out of Your Shoe